MC-4 tech specs

 With such granular control still, it's up to you what to use the outputs for.
 For example, you could forego one channel's velocity, and instead use its two CV outputs for a duophonic/paraphonic part that can play two separate pitches at once, shared through a single VCA.

 This is likely the first machine with DIN sync built in as standard — in either direction, no less — although towards the end of the MC-8's production run, an official DIN sync output modification became available.
-DIN sync is essentially a simplified version of tape sync, skipping the logical ANDing and modulation of the run/stop and clock signals.
+DIN sync is essentially a simplified version of tape sync, skipping the logical ANDing and modulation of the run/stop gate and clock pulse signals.

 The MC-4B tripled the RAM to a spacious 48 KB.